Fun facts about curling

-Did you know that PyeongChang 2018 is the first time the Winter Olympic Games has seen mixed doubles action?
+Did you know that PyeongChang 2018 was the first time the Olympic Winter Games had included mixed doubles action?

-Here’s some other fun facts you might not know about curling, and Team Canada’s history in it.
+Here are some other fun facts about curling and Team Canada’s history in it:

-Curling wasn’t added to the Olympic Winter Games calendar for good until Nagano 1998.
-Prior to returning to the program in Japan, curling had been an official sport at Paris 1924, where Great Britain won gold, Sweden took silver and the host nation France struck bronze in a three-country tournament.
+Curling wasn’t added to the Olympic Winter Games program for good until Nagano 1998.
+Prior to returning to the program in Japan, curling had been an official sport at Chamonix 1924, where Great Britain won gold, Sweden took silver and the host nation France struck bronze in a three-country tournament.

-Canada’s Kaitlyn Lawes and John Morris won the inaugural gold medal in the event.
-Both are now double Olympic gold medallists having won women’s and men’s events respectively at previous Games.
+Team Canada’s Kaitlyn Lawes and John Morris won the inaugural gold medal in the mixed doubles event at PyeongChang 2018.
+Both are now double Olympic gold medallists, having won in the women’s and men’s events, respectively, at previous Games.

-With that win, Canada has currently won 11 medals in curling since its inclusion in 1998, with a chance to win two more in men’s and women’s competition in Korea.
+With that win, Canada has won 11 Olympic medals in curling since its inclusion in 1998 — the most by any country.

-The Lawes-Morris medal ensures that Canada has never gone without a medal in any Olympic curling competition since the sport returned to the program at Nagano.
+The Lawes-Morris victory ensured that Canada has never gone without a curling medal in any Olympic Games since the sport returned to the program at Nagano 1998.

-Overall the Canadian men’s medal record through five Games is three gold and two silver.
+Overall, the Canadian men’s medal record is three gold and two silver.

-Canada’s women won their first Olympic gold in four Games at Sochi 2014 under Jennifer Jones.
+With skip Jennifer Jones, Canada won its first Olympic gold in women’s curling in four Games at Sochi 2014.